 Can hash go bad, and how should I store it?

 While hash doesn’t “spoil” like the forgotten leftovers in your fridge, it can definitely degrade over time.
-Think of what is hash as being similar to fine wine or coffee beans—exposure to the elements changes it, usually not for the better.
+Think of hash as being similar to fine wine or coffee beans—exposure to the elements changes it, usually not for the better.

 Heat, light, air, and humidity are the four horsemen of hash degradation, breaking down those precious cannabinoids and terpenes that give hash its potency and unique effects.
 For keeping hash fresh for a few weeks, an airtight, opaque container in a cool, dark place works well.